zetamarkets/sdk/README.md

 ## Context

 Zeta is a protocol that allows the trading of undercollateralized options and futures on solana.

-Zeta uses the Serum DEX orderbook as an order matching engine.
+Zeta uses the Serum DEX for its order matching.

-Zeta is currently only live on devnet and support SOL as underlying, try our platform here - https://devnet.zeta.markets/
+Zeta is currently only live on devnet and support SOL as underlying.

 Each asset corresponds to a `ZetaGroup` account.
-A zeta group contains all the respective data for it's markets.
+A zeta group contains all the respective data for its markets.

-Zeta markets follow a circular buffer of expirations, as the serum markets are re-used on expiration.
+Zeta markets use a circular buffer of expirations, as the serum markets are re-used after expiry.

 | Field  | Value |
 | ------------- |:-------------:|